kptdev/kpt/site/content/en/faq/_index.md

 #### **Q: How is `kpt` different from other solutions?**

-A: Rather than expressing configuration as code, `kpt` represents configuration packages as data, in particular as YAML or JSON objects adhering to the [Kubernetes resource model]
+A: Rather than expressing configuration as code, `kpt` represents configuration packages as data, in particular as YAML or JSON objects adhering to the [kubernetes resource model]

 #### **Q: Why resource configuration as the artifact rather than templates or configuration DSLs?**